Hash Function in Cryptography – A Comprehensive Study

 1. Data security

 One of the key benefits of hash functions is data security.
 For example, if you are sending some messages or a mail to your friend and on the way it gets tampered with, your friend can know if it has been.
-They can use your provided digital signature to regenerate the hash and compare it with the original hash.
-In this process, data remains secure, and you will know when it is not.

-2. Secure storage of passwords
+2. Secure Storage of Passwords

 When a website asks you to save the password, it does not store your password in plain text.
 The website uses a cryptographic hash to store the password.
 It is an excellent cryptographic hash function example.